streamstats

 Explanation

-• where failed_login_count >= 3 filters the results to show only events where there were 3 or more failed login attempts within the last 5 attempts for a user from a specific IP.
+where failed_login_count >= 3filters the results to show only events where there were 3 or more failed login attempts within the last 5 attempts for a user from a specific IP.stats avg(failed_login_count) as avg_failed_attempts, max(failed_login_count) as max_failed_attempts, min(failed_login_count) as min_failed_attempts by user, src_ipsummarizes the findings by calculating:- avg_failed_attempts shows the average number of failed login attempts within the window.

-• max_failed_attempts shows the maximum number of failed login attempts within the window.
+- max_failed_attempts shows the maximum number of failed login attempts within the window.

-• min_failed_attempts shows the minimum number of failed login attempts within the window.
+- min_failed_attempts shows the minimum number of failed login attempts within the window.

-• by user, src_ip groups the summary statistics by user and source IP.
+by user, src_ipgroups the summary statistics by user and source IP.

 This approach provides a comprehensive view of potential brute force attacks, allowing security teams to quickly identify and respond to threats.
 By combining streamstats with stats, we can efficiently detect patterns of failed login attempts and summarize the findings using simple statistical functions.